SRD-Archive/srd-archive/OpenD6_SRD/OpenD6 Space SRD.md

 Target is on guard or actively resisting*
 +10
-*Do not include this modiﬁer if you are using the active mental defense described in the “Mental Defenses” sidebar.
+*Do not include this modiﬁer if you are using the active mental defense described in the "Mental Defenses" sidebar.

 Die rolls alone should not determine interactions between players’ and gamemaster’s characters.
 Gamemasters should have their players